Supplement for Sleep Quality: What Can Actually Help

 Melatonin and Sleep Timing

 Melatonin is a hormone made by the brain in the dark.
-It tells the body it is time to sleep.
-It helps control the sleep-wake cycle.
+It helps control the sleep-wake cycle and tells the body it is time to sleep.
+Melatonin may help improve sleep quality when the main problem is a disrupted sleep-wake cycle or an off-schedule².

 Magnesium and Relaxation Support